 Our funding allows research projects to remain longer in academia and move further along a development pathway – by which point they may be more attractive to follow-on investors.

 “The work of LifeArc is vital in developing therapies for rare and ultra-rare disease, where it’s very difficult to raise funding.”

 Professor Robin Ali, Director, KCL Centre for Cell and Gene Therapy

 The story so far

-As of August 2021, the LifeArc Philanthropic Fund has awarded £9.3 million to 30 research projects since 2017.
-Nine of those grants have been to projects co-supported by our charity partners and three of the projects are at the clinical trial stage of development.
-The awarded grants comprise research that addresses 33 rare disease indications – with neurology (32%) and cancer (14%) accounting for nearly half.
+As of December 2022, the LifeArc Philanthropic Fund has awarded £14.6 million to 45 research projects since 2017.
+24 of those grants have been to projects co-supported by our charity partners and three of the projects are at the clinical trial stage of development.
+The awarded grants comprise research that addresses 33 rare disease indications.

 Funding to progress promising science

 We are always looking for new ways to progress promising science.

 We evaluate promising approaches that are made by academics and researchers in the United Kingdom.
 Projects should be underpinned with a strong, scientific rationale in addressing a rare disease medical need and must be target driven, with a credible delivery plan and led by an academic.

 LifeArc does not require a share of intellectual property (IP) or revenue return.
 But we need to know that, if the work is successful, you or your partners have the IP rights to commercialise the product so it can reach the patient.